CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

     7. Whether to create/recreate work items in Azure Boards to which the commits and pull-requests will be linked.

 4. A local `settings.json` file has been created in the `.workshop` folder and is automatically ignored by git. **DO NOT COMMIT THIS TO YOUR REPO!**
-5. This file is automatically loaded by the containers PowerShell Profile and pre-populates a number of global variables.
+5. This file is automatically loaded by the containers PowerShell Profile and pre-populates several global variables.

 #### Create GitHub Personal Access Token

-1. Ensure you are logged in to your GitHub Account.
+1. Ensure you are logged in to your GitHub account.

 2. Create a Personal Access Token as described below: